2024 Meizhou expressway collapse

-On the morning of May 1, 2024, an expressway in Meizhou, China collapsed killed 52 Hakkas.
+On the morning of May 1, 2024, an expressway in Meizhou, China collapsed, killing 52 Hakkas.

 The Meilong Expressway Collapse was a catastrophic event that occurred on May 1, 2024, at approximately 2:10 a.m. local time.
 The incident took place at the Meilong Expressway (Meidagao Section) in the direction of Fujian, approximately 900 meters from K11 in Cha'yang Town, Dabu County, Meizhou City, Guangdong Province, China.

 Background

 Road section

 The Meilong Expressway is a highway connecting Meijiang District with Dabu County in Meizhou City, Guangdong Province.
 The section where the accident occurred is part of the second phase and the eastern extension line of the Meilong Expressway, which opened to traffic on December 31, 2014.
 Both the project construction and operation are managed by companies under the Guangdong Communications Group.
 The operational management company, Guangdong Dachao Expressway Co., Ltd., has been involved in multiple contractual disputes.

 On April 1, 2023, the Meilong Expressway experienced a collapse due to heavy rain, resulting in the interruption of traffic in both directions.
 There were no casualties, and the full line was restored to traffic by 24:00 on May 9.